mendix/docs/content/appstore/general/share-app-store-content.md

 	![](attachments/share-app-store-content/package.jpg)

-10. On the **Enable** page, you can enter details on requirements and configuration for your component in the **Documentation**.
+10. <a name="doc"></a>On the **Enable** page, you can enter details on requirements and configuration for your component in the **Documentation**.
 Note that this documentation option is only available when the **Import Documentation** box has not been checked.
 Follow the template for the recommended content:

 	* The documentation template includes the following sections that you must fill out in order to submit your content:
 		* An extended **Description** of the content